christiangubana/christiangubana/README.md

 - 👋 Hi, I’m christiangubana
 - ✨ I'm a software developer based in Cape Town / South Africa
 - 👀 I’m currently workin on web technology focused on FED staff(JavaScript/Node.Js/React.Js)
-- 🌱 I’m interested in learning Python, .NET Core & API design pattern
+- 🌱 I’m interested in learning Python, ML/AI & API design pattern
 - 💞️ I’m looking to collaborate on any FED proejects or microservices technologies
 - 🤔 I’m looking for help with DevOps Development
 - 📫 How to reach me ... ping me a mail at christiangubana@gmail.com